Transforming clinical data

 Transformation blocks take raw data from your organizational datasets and convert the data into a different dataset or files that can be loaded in an Edge Impulse project.
 You can use transformation blocks to only include certain parts of individual data files, calculate long-running features like a running mean or derivatives, or efficiently generate features with different window lengths.
 Transformation blocks can be written in any language, and run on the Edge Impulse infrastructure.

-In this tutorial we build a Python-based transformation block that loads Parquet files, calculates features from the Parquet file, and then writes a new file back to your dataset.
+In this tutorial we build a Python-based transformation block that loads Parquet files, we process the dataset by calculating features and transforming it into a unified schema suitable for machine learning.
 If you haven't done so, go through synchronizing clinical data with a bucket first.

 Only available with Edge Impulse Enterprise Plan